 Getting from there to Here: Making the Big Move from California to Oregon

 Just jump in a U-Haul, throw your stuff in the back, and drive on up here, right?
 Oh, if only it were that simple.

-First, you’re probably going to want to buy a home.
-Or, at least you’ll want to find a temporary rental while you search for your dream home.
+Before you even get to that point though, you’re probably going to want to find a home.
+At the very least, you’ll want to find a temporary rental while you search for your dream home.
 We think the latter option is actually a solid way to go.

 If you’ve visited whichever city you’re looking at least a few times during different parts of the year and have some flexibility in what you’re able to spend, you may be ready to buy a home in Portland, Bend, Eugene, or elsewhere.
 But we’d recommend that you spend at least a few solid days looking at properties with an experienced realtor who knows all of the neighborhoods and knows just what to look out for.

 Property search websites have, in many respects, made finding a home from afar a much easier prospect.
 But photos or even 3-D virtual tours rarely ever tell the whole story.